AbrJA/ConnectionPools.jl/README.md

 using ConnectionPools, Dates, Redis
 ```

-- Import the functions from `ConnectionPools` to be extended (just those needed):
+- Import the functions from `ConnectionPools` to be extended:
 ```julia
 import ConnectionPools: create, check, change!, clean!
 ```